 Ricardo showed that trade could be beneficial even if England was not only better at making cloth but better at making wine as well.
 Specifically, what if England was a little better than Portugal at making wine but much better than Portugal at making cloth.
 In that case, both countries could still produce more if England focused on making cloth and Portugal focused on making wine, and they engaged in trade.
 Portugal no longer had an absolute advantage in making wine but it still had a comparative advantage.
 Compared to the alternative of producing cloth, wine was still Portugal’s most competitive product.

-A similar real world situation exists today between the United States and Bangladesh.
+A similar real-world trade situation exists today between the United States and Bangladesh.
 The United States is more productive than Bangladesh in producing high-tech goods and clothing.
-However, Bangladesh is only a little behind the US in clothing while it is far behind the US in producing high technology.
-It therefore makes sense for Bangladesh to produce textiles and for the United States to produce high technology, and for the two countries to engage in trade
+However, Bangladesh is only a little behind the U.S. in clothing while it is far behind the U.S. in producing high technology.
+It makes sense for Bangladesh to produce textiles and for the United States to produce high technology, and for the two countries to engage in trade.